Wisconsin & Michigan Railway: First track is laid (1894)

-Line South To Peshtigo - 1884
+Line south to Peshtigo (1894)

 The railway had been unable to get dock frontage in Marinette or Menominee for its planned ferry service so the W&M instead purchased a line south to the harbor at Petshigo, Wi.

-Ferry Service Begins - 1895
+From 1894 to 1938, Bagley Junction was a railroad junction for the W & M line that ran north to Iron Mountain, Michigan.
+In 1894 the W & M built multiple coal sheds and water tanks at Bagley Junction.
+In 1894, the W & M opened an office and established a repair shop at Bagley Junction, employing near to sixty people.

+In 1894, a number of branch lines would be constructed.
+This included a short lived one near Koss (abandoned 1895).

+A branch line would be extended from Miscauno Island to Everett, Michigan.
+This branch to Miscauno Island connected to a logging railroad there Miscauno & North Western Railway Company that ran ~28 miles to Constine, Wisconsin.
+See map.

+Ferry service begins (1895)

 Begun in 1895 by a newly formed subsidiary of the Wisconsin and Michigan Railway: Lake Michigan Car Ferry Transportation Company (LMCFT Co.).
 Begun with a pair of wooden barges from the Peshtigo Harbor the service was run from there to South Chicago.
 Each barge was capable of holding 28 cars on deck, but no propulsion engine.

 With a newly acquired tug the LMCFT Co. inaugurated service on August 31, 1895, delivering 26 cars of coal and merchandise from South Chicago to the Wisconsin and Michigan harbor slip in Peshtigo.

-New Locomotives Arrive & Lumber Business Expands 1895-97
+New locomotives arrive and lumber business expands (1895–1897)

 In 1895 the W&M received a new Baldwin 10 wheeler and gave it number 8.
 It was too heavy for their light rail and was returned to Baldwin.
 They bought a smaller 10 wheeler, but it too performed poorly on the track north of Fischer.
 They kept the new locomotive and improved that section of track.